Network-Aware Optimization of Distributed Learning for Fog Computing: Introduction

 First, Section \ref{sec:related} differentiates our work from relevant literature.
 To the best of our knowledge, we are the first to optimize the distribution of ML data processing (i.e., training) tasks across fog nodes, leading to several contributions:

 \parab{Formulating the task distribution problem} (Section~\ref{sec:formulation}).
 In deciding which devices should process which datapoints, our formulation accounts for resource limitations and model accuracy.
 While ideally more of the data would be processed at devices with more computing resources, sending data samples to such devices may overburden the network.
 Moreover, processing too many data samples can incur large processing costs relative to the gain in model accuracy.
-We derive new bounds (Theorem~\ref{thm:error}) on the model accuracy when data can be moved between devices, and show that the optimal task distribution problem can be formulated as a convex optimization that can be solved rapidly even for large networks.
+We derive new bounds (Theorem~\ref{thm:error}) on the model accuracy when data can be moved between devices, showing that the optimal task distribution problem can be formulated as a convex optimization.

 \parab{Characterizing the optimal task distribution} (Section~\ref{sec:analysis}).
-Solving the optimization problem formulated in Section~\ref{sec:formulation} requires specifying network characteristics that may not be known in advance, e.g., the number of datapoints that each device can process in a single timeslot.
-We analyze the expected deviations from our assumptions in Section~\ref{sec:formulation} to derive guidelines on how these characteristics should be set (Theorem~\ref{thm:compute-exp}).
-We then derive the optimal task distributions for typical fog network topologies (Theorems~\ref{thm:unconstrained} and~\ref{thm:nonlinear}) and use them to estimate the value (i.e., reduction in processing costs) of allowing devices to move processing tasks to other devices (Theorems~\ref{thm:cost_uniform} and~\ref{thm:complexity}).
+Solving the optimization in Sec.~\ref{sec:formulation} requires specifying network characteristics that may be unknown in advance.
+We analyze the expected deviations from our assumptions in Sec.~\ref{sec:formulation} to derive guidelines on estimating these characteristics (Theorem~\ref{thm:compute-exp}).
+We then consider two different models of discard cost, one linear and one convex in the number of datapoints processed, and use them to derive the optimal distribution of data processing through the network for typical fog topologies (Theorems~\ref{thm:unconstrained} and~\ref{thm:nonlinear}).
+Further, we use the result from the linear case to estimate the reduction in processing costs due to data movement (Theorem~\ref{thm:cost_uniform}).
+Overall, these results are the first to characterize the integration of offloading into federated learning over graph topologies.

 \parab{Experimental validation} (Section~\ref{sec:implementation}).
 We train classification models on the MNIST dataset to validate our algorithms.
-We use data traces from a Raspberry Pi testbed to emulate network delays and compute resource availability.
-Our proposed algorithm nearly halves the processing overhead yet achieves an accuracy comparable to centralized model training.
+We use a Raspberry Pi testbed to emulate network delays and available compute resources, under both i.i.d. and non-i.i.d. device data.
+Our proposed algorithm nearly halves the processing overhead yet achieves an accuracy comparable to centralized model training, which validates the benefits of network-aware distributed learning.
+The experiments also reveal how the network connectivity, size, and topology structure impact the trained model accuracy and network resource costs.